xpavlic4/book-extracts/sports/golf/on the mark golf podcast.md

+# Tips from The PGA TOUR.
+Episode 42 - Tips on Bunker Play and Commitment to the Target
+* bunker shot form a plugged lie: hinge and unhinge your wrists, you create high velocity
+* for more advanced players: keep your chin high and focus on the front side of the golf ball
+* hitting through the window, imagine the window on the 2nd or 3rd floor and try to hit through it

 # Karl Morris on Improved Performance and the Lost Art of Playing Golf
 * every shot should be taught on the golf course
 * what image is going through your mind when you step in, work on your imagination